Shreygoswami/Breast-Cancer-Detection/README.md

 # RESULTS
 An accuracy of 96% was achieved by using SVM model and after normalization technique after optimisation of C and Gamma parameters it was increased to a value of a 97%.

+For queries, feel free to drop a message on [LinkedIn](https://www.linkedin.com/in/sonugoswami1/).